odoo/documentation/content/developer/howtos/rdtraining/E_unittest.rst

 .. code-block:: python

-  from odoo.tests.common import SavepointCase from odoo.exceptions import UserError from odoo.tests import tagged
+  from odoo.tests.common import TransactionCase from odoo.exceptions import UserError from odoo.tests import tagged

   # The CI will run these tests after all the modules are installed,
   # not right after installing the one defining it.
   @tagged('post_install', '-at_install')
-  class EstateTestCase(SavepointCase):
+  class EstateTestCase(TransactionCase):

       @classmethod
       def setUpClass(cls):